TenshouSu/Code-generator/README.md

 # Code-generator
-## 4 kinds of files in this program:
+## 5 kinds of files in this program:
-* Main Program of Code Generator in Root Directory. <br />
+* Main Program of Code Generator 'xmltocode.py' in Root Directory. <br />
+* Level Dictionary of each Function 'leveldict.py' in Root Directory. <br />
 * Template in "Template" Folder. <br />
 * Design files of Eclipse Sirius in "Sirius" Folder and Sample XML file in "XML" Folder. <br />
-* Generated files in "Execute" Folder <br />
+* Generated files in "Execute" Folder. <br />

 ## 3 kinds of Template:
 * Device and Function driver template. <br />